-Measuring tip: In this phase a tight co-operation between marketing and sales is of huge impact.
-Together you talk about the previously discussed metrics.
-Moreover you analyse what is happening and you take a look at the notes and the results in your dashboard or the CRM system.
-A weekly meeting between marketing and sales is a must!
+Measuring tip: In this phase a tight co-operation between marketing and sales is very important.
+Step 1: talk about the previously discussed metrics.
+Step 2: analyse what is happening and take a look at the notes and the results in your dashboard or the CRM system.
+And finally, step 3: plan a weekly meeting between marketing and sales to discuss progress!

 A good way to actually see your impact and influence, is to compare results between different accounts.